Contract Cheating Guidance for Staff

 Staff should signpost students to the following services on campus to help them develop skills in studying, academic writing, the use of academic sources, paraphrasing and research.

-- The Graduate School provides workshops and seminars for Postgraduate Research (PGR) students on Academic Writing, Technical Writing, Thesis Writing, Writing for Academic Publications and Writing Research Grant Proposals.
+• The Graduate School provides workshops and seminars for Postgraduate Research (PGR) students on Academic Writing, Technical Writing, Thesis Writing and Writing for Academic Publications.

-- The University’s Academic Skills Team (ASK) does not offer a proof-reading service or correct every mistake, but is happy to discuss a student’s work and provide support on topics including writing style and structure, presentations, time management and grammar.
-Brunel students can send ASK a 500 word sample of their work to ask@brunel.ac.uk and obtain feedback.
+• The University’s Academic Skills Team (ASK) does not offer a proof-reading service or correct every mistake but can provide students with effective techniques for proofreading.
+ASK is happy to discuss a student’s work and provide support on topics including writing style and structure, presentations, time management and grammar.
+Brunel students can send ASK a 500 word sample of their work to academicskills@brunel.ac.uk and obtain feedback.
 The aim of this is for students to develop good proof-reading skills for themselves.
-ASK also offers a comprehensive writing and study skills service including writing and learning workshops.
+ASK also offers a comprehensive writing and study skills service including writing and learning workshops and individual appointments.

-- The Student Wellbeing Team helping students to overcome certain challenges so that they can achieve their university goals.
+• The Student Wellbeing Team includes the Counselling and Mental Wellbeing Service and Disability and Dyslexia service and is available to offer support and guidance on a range of disability and mental health issues helping students to overcome certain challenges so that they can achieve their university goals.
 For students with a disability at Brunel and who have registered with Student Wellbeing, the Assistive Technology Centre (ATC) provides a wide range of assistive technology, including spellchecking and proofreading software.
 Study skills support, including proof-reading, is also commonly facilitated by DDS for students with specific learning difficulties such as dyslexia.